LocationBaeza, Jaen, Spain

 Total Budget6.481.437,32 euros

-From the architect.
+Text description provided by the architects.
 The Baeza Township Project has been read as a unit in a duration, as a constant change process where the new design has been thought as an additional stratum, as the last sediment layer in time the building has created.
 The thought about the temporal process of architecture is fundamental.

 Historical architecture is based on overlays, accumulating many different pasts in what could be called the «durée» of architecture.
 Henri Bergson said that the ultimate reality is not the being, nor the changing being, but the continuous process of change which he called «durée» or duration.
 Architecture has a way of being in time, a becoming that lasts, a change that is substance on its own.